wave-icon

 scroll icon

-In summer 2023, the Port of Everett kicked off a $13 million project to begin construction of infrastructure in the Millwright District — the second and largest phase of the Port's Waterfront Place mixed-use development.
+In summer 2023, the Port of Everett kicked off the $13 million Millwright Loop Road project in the Millwright District — the second and largest phase of the Port's Waterfront Place mixed-use development.

 Previous work to prepare for this phase of the project was prepared by Strider Construction and included importing about 33,000 cubic yards — or about 2,000 dump truck loads — of clean fill dirt known as “preload" to compact the site to prevent settlement after construction and also provide the additional material needed to raise the site.